Low profile may not be comfortable for bigger hands

 The on-screen tracking is excellent.
 I never experienced gaps, and the cursor always kept up with both long and precise movement.
 However, the biggest disappointment with the Magic Mouse is the way the mouse feels as it moves on a table, mouse pad, or desktop.
 As I described earlier, the Magic Mouse rests on two plastic rails, and the rails need to have enough grip on the surface so the Magic Mouse stays still while you perform Multi-Touch gestures.
 The result is a grinding, rough feel.
 I found the Apple Mouse to have a smoother ride than the Magic Mouse.

 To use the Magic Mouse, you need to have Mac OS 10.5.8 or later and the Wireless Mouse Software Update 1.0 software installed.
-You can download the Wireless Mouse Software for Leopard or for Snow Leopard.
+You can download the Wireless Mouse Software

 Although it’s not perfect, the Magic Mouse successfully combines design and usability.
 It’s great as a two-button wireless mouse, but if you need more than two buttons, the Magic Mouse is not for you.